Skip to main content

 Foyle Legal Advice in motor vehicle accident and personal injury claims

 Foyle Legal practices in the area of personal injury law and can help with personal injury matters on a no win no fee basis.
-Foyle Legal’s law firm is now coming into its 10th year and we pride ourselves on helping people with the legal process and claims process.
+Foyle Legal’s law firm is now coming into its 10th year and we pride ourselves on helping people with the legal and claims processes.

 At Foyle Legal your first attendance is obligation free, and a personal injury lawyer will listen to you, assess your claim and if there is enough information will be able to advise you about what you are entitled to and how much your claim is worth.